 Asking a specific individual or group opens the door for them to clearly communicate their availability.
 If responsibility is not decided in the moment, do not assume it is assigned.

-- And finally, if no one is raising their hand, don’t be afraid to assign responsibility as a last resort.
+- Finally, if no one is raising their hand, don’t be afraid to assign responsibility as a last resort.

 - “Sarah, can you please draft copy for section 3 by Wednesday afternoon?”

-This requires you as the Proposal Manager to know your team’s abilities, strengths, and availability so you are not overloading anyone or assigning responsibilities that team members are unable to complete.
+This requires you as the Proposal Manager to know your team’s abilities, strengths, and availability.
+This will prevent overloading anyone or assigning responsibilities that team members cannot complete.